Q: Is guayusa actually “tea”?

 Q: Is guayusa organic certified?

 A: Yes.
-100% of the guayusa we produce is USDA organic certified.
-We receive audits and inspections every year to ensure that all organic cultivation practices are followed by the farmers.
-Additionally, 100% of the other herbs we blend with are certified organic.
+100% of the guayusa we produce is organic certified.
+We receive audits and inspections every year to ensure that all organic cultivation practices are followed by our farmers.
+Additionally, 100% of the other herbs we blend with our guayusa are organic, so all of our finished products are certified and labeled organic.

 Q: Is guayusa Fair Trade certified?